Buying a Building Plot for Self-Build: SDLT on Land

 The 5% additional dwelling surcharge applies when a buyer purchases a residential property while already owning another.
 It is charged on top of the standard residential rates, pushing the total SDLT bill significantly higher.

 Crucially, the surcharge only applies to residential property.
 Bare land without planning permission for a dwelling is non-residential, so the surcharge does not apply.
-This is the most significant tax advantage of buying a plot without planning: a buyer who already owns their home pays non-residential rates only, with no 5% surcharge.
+This is the most significant tax advantage of buying a plot without planning.
+A buyer who already owns their home pays non-residential rates only, with no 5% surcharge.

-Watch the timing: If the seller obtains or transfers planning permission to you before completion, the land may become residential at that point — triggering residential rates and potentially the surcharge.
+Watch the timing: If the seller obtains or transfers planning permission to you before completion, the land may become residential at that point, triggering residential rates and potentially the surcharge.
 Confirm planning status with your solicitor immediately before the effective date.

 VAT and Self-Build